DecodedTrojans/DecodedTrojans/readme.md

 # Ender

-A Great Tool to Gather SQL ENDPOINTS Based on The Error Reported written GO.
+A Great Tool to Gather SQL ENDPOINTS Based on The Error Reported written in GO.

 ## Installation